Prevention and precancer

 Edit Template

-Facts about heredity
+Facts about inheritance

 Only 5-10% of cancer cases are genetic in nature.